 It changes your perspective on the idea of what you need and what you need to be happy; on what is possible.
 I have a friend that lost it all in Australia (a different friend) and spent months as a hammock-hobo in Melbourne.
 He says it was the happiest time of his life.

 I can relate.
 My first experience travelling still remains some of my sweetest memories.
-It was free travel in New Zealand – a smelly gypsy volunteering, hitching, busking, dumpster diving, and sleeping in parks – and It taught me how beautiful life is.
+It was free travel in New Zealand – a smelly backpacking vagabond volunteering, hitching, busking, dumpster diving, and sleeping in parks – and It taught me how beautiful life is.
 It taught me how kind people are and how simple things can be, should we so choose.

 Gratitude turns what we have into enough.